A complete guide to testing mobile applications with in-depth tutorials:

 Compare with similar and popular Apps in the Market

 Moral of the story – If ever you are in a doubt, then just don’t conclude it yourself.
-Comparing with the other similar apps on the same platform can strengthen your argument that the functionality under test will work or not.
+Comparing with other similar apps on the same platform can strengthen your argument that the functionality under test will work or not.

 Get an Overview of Apple’s Build Rejection Criterion

-Lastly, a majority of you have might have come across situations where your builds got rejected by Apple.
-I know this topic won’t interest major portion of the readers but it’s always good to know the rejection policies of Apple.
+Lastly, a majority of you might have come across situations where your builds got rejected by Apple.
+I know this topic won’t interest a major portion of the readers but it’s always good to know the rejection policies of Apple.